JohnG-001/dbVar/README.md

 # README files for del, dup and ins

-Please see README files for del, dup and ins, under the current directory for additional details.
+Please see README files for deletions, insertions, and duplications and gains, under the current GitHub directory for additional details.

 # Brief Outline of algorithm used to generate NR-SVs.